AhmedHessuin/test_2/README.md

   * the global variable take the 4 outputs required in east
 8. resnet_output_layer.py
   * contain 1 global variable, this variable has the 4 output layers ( the output from every stide group) and use this variable in effiecnetmodelb0.py to connect the resnet with east
+9. epoch_pred_image
+  * contain images to inference on epoch end
+10. epoch_pred_image_out
+  * contain the output pred after every epoch
+11. mask_out
+  * optional can be find in icdar.py generatory, mainly used to dumb the masks on the desk in the mask_out directory, comment it if you are going to train and speed up the train